+Bottom line: So that effective health care as a basic human right is afforded to ALL people.
+How do we accomplish this?
 CCBN and its members are longstanding leaders in nurse professionalism and health care equality whose initiation and promotion of culturally competent and equitable health care practices within the state of Colorado has effected change in global health initiatives, national healthcare standards, Colorado state healthcare policies, and post-secondary curriculum in colleges, universities, and schools of Nursing throughout the state of Colorado, with prominence in metropolitan Denver and throughout the Front Range.
-Whether a student, CNA, LPN, RN or a friend of the profession, all are welcome to join in the cause of solidifying equitable healthcare for ALL through increasing the number of professional Black nurses represented in the healthcare industry.
+Whether a student, QMAP, MA, CNA, LPN, RN or a friend of the profession, all are welcome to join in the cause of solidifying equitable healthcare for ALL through increasing the number of professional Black nurses represented in decision making positions in the healthcare industry.
+CCBN continues to serve and collaborate with a multitude of communities to equalize the delivery of health services and to be a voice in Congress for those whose voices go unheard.
 As a result, you don't have to be "Black" to belong.
 You only need a desire to support the mission of equitable healthcare for ALL and a willingness to address health equity from a cultural perspective.

 Expand leadership opportunities and let your voice be heard on Capitol Hill!
-Increase the availability of undergrad and graduate scholarships through CCBN's chartered membership in the National Black Nurses Association, Inc. (NBNA) as Eastern Colorado Council of Black Nurses (ECCBN).
-As an ECCBN member, you will join the over 200,000 that NBNA represents and those who recognize the value of belonging to the only professional African American nursing association.
+Increase the availability of undergrad and graduate scholarships through CCBN's chartered membership in the National Black Nurses Association, Inc. (NBNA) as the Eastern Colorado Council of Black Nurses (ECCBN).
+Licensed nurses and unlicensed nursing students qualify for NBNA membership as an ECCBN member and join the over 200,000 nurses who recognize the value of belonging to the only professional African American nursing association.
 Membership levels are as follows:

 - Student: unlicensed nursing student who is enrolled in a nursing program, college or school of nursing.